 Do you have uneven texture or acne marks that you want to remove from your skin?
 Chemical peels can leave your skin fresh and rejuvenated with a healthy glow.
 After treatment, the skin will peel, however, leading many patients to think the skin is drying out.
 Some patients ask, should I moisturize after a chemical peel?
 We can help you with all your peel needs at River Region Dermatology and Laser in Montgomery, AL, starting with the answers to key questions about treatment.

-A chemical peel is designed to make the skin on a patient’s face and neck have a smooth and radiant appearance.
+The benefits of chemical peels are designed to make the skin on a patient’s face and neck have a smooth and radiant appearance.
 Chemical peels are some of the most popular facial treatments and provide results without any downtime.
 A chemical peel involves no invasive surgical procedures, anesthetic, or lasers.
 The peel can be customized for a patient’s skin condition to provide the desired results and uses a variety of natural ingredients.
 Peels are a simple and affordable way to maintain a patient’s skin with a luxurious and enjoyable treatment.

 How Does It Work?

 A chemical peel is designed to remove the top layer of a patient’s skin using natural ingredients and an acid, like glycolic acid.
 There are three main types of peels: deep peels that penetrate deep and have a long peel time, medium peels that penetrate less deep, and light peels that only penetrate the very surface of the skin for the shortest peel time.

 The dead skin cells are removed, leaving the skin fresh and rejuvenated.
 Young skin is exposed on the face and neck, giving the face a glowing appearance after the chemical peel.
 Scars and discoloration can have a reduced appearance with regular chemical peels.
 The skin grows back over time and will eventually become dull.

 What Can Be Treated?